top of page

 • Instagram

-Though Victor prefers to be behind the piano for musicals, he's also been seen on the stage in shows such as Legally Blonde and Mamma Mia!.
-Aside from theater and music, Victor loves to spend his free time hiking, spending time with family, and exploring new coffee shops to support his lavender oat caffeine addiction.
-Victor is also an avid poetry enjoyer.
-He's currently inspired by "Flux" by Orion Carloto.
+Though Victor prefers to be behind the piano for musicals, he's also been seen on the stage in shows such as Legally Blonde and Mamma Mia!
+Aside from theater and music, Victor loves to spend his free time hiking or at the gym, spending time with family, and exploring new coffee shops to fuel his caffeine addiction.
+Victor is looking forward to upcoming trips to Mexico, Washington DC, and Austin, TX!

 Let’s Work Together